 We too have become more enlightened.
 Every creature has a purpose in the ecosystem.
 Our attitude is that they were here first and we are the intruders.

 We won’t kill our native critters, except under the most extraordinary circumstances.
 When I say “we”, I can’t include Buddy, our Sonoran Devil Dog.
 There’s nothing Bud likes better than chasing packrats and rabbits.
 And if he catches one, he will kill it.
 So far, our efforts to enlighten him have failed.

 (Should you be curious about our unique Sonoran Devil Dog, click HERE.)

-We won’t even kill a rattler, even though Bud finds six or seven in our gardens every year.
+We won’t even kill a rattler, even though Bud may find six or seven in our gardens every year.
 We have a 48-inch professional snake-grabber that we use to relocate the wayward beasts down to a nearby wash and away from the road.
 Upon release, we politely but firmly tell each snake not to return.
-To our knowledge none has, even though they are known to be territorial.
+To our knowledge, none has, even though they are known to be territorial.

 Spring is here.
 The tendency will be to let your dog enjoy the weather while you go about your business.
 Do not leave your dog unattended for even a few minutes.
 Coyotes can jump your 5-foot fence easily.
 I have seen rabbits jump over our 3-foot gate for that matter.
 Two of our neighbors have lost their small dogs over the years to lack of attention.

 Ms. Karen here: Bud is gone now, but our new rescue, Dozer, is savvy too.
 Last summer however, I awoke to let the dog out, and halfway up my steps was a rattler.
 I threw him over the fence in the dark.
 The next day he was back in the exact same place.
 Another time, I found him snoozing in a shady spot by the door.
 Over the fence one more time with a strict warning.
 If he comes back this summer, he’s a dead rattler.